realtweego/tweego/docs/usage.rst

 2. Install MongoDB and start the server

-3. Install all required modules:

-    pip install -r requirements.txt
+3. Install all required modules: pip install -r requirements.txt

-4. Install the program locally:

-    pip install -e .
+4. Install the program locally: pip install -e .

-5. Do something with the Twitter keys (??)

-6. Run tests
+5. Add your credentials: cp tweego/config_example.py tweego/config.py

+6. Add your twitter keys and mongo connection to config.py

+7. Add search keywords which you would like to tweet about: tweego/keywords.py

-   pytest
+8. Run tests: pytest